nonizawa/GPU-pSAv/README.md

 Here ia the options.

-- `--res`: Time resolution of updaing the states of p-bits
+- `--res`: Time resolution of 1 cycle of updaing the states of p-bits

 - `--l_scale`: A standard deviation of lambda that represents the input sensitivity of p-bits